 What's The Difference Between Tor Over VPN And VPN Over Tor?

-Keep in mind, using VPN over Tor is not advised — even by the Tor browser itself.
+Keep in mind that using a VPN over Tor is not advised — even by the Tor browser itself.
 In this case, your traffic goes through Tor’s network first before going through a VPN.
 Your internet service provider still won’t see your IP address, but they will know that you are using Tor.

 Conclusion